-This course concludes the comprehensive study of the anatomy and physiology of the human body.
+This course provides an introduction to the anatomy and physiology of the human body.
 Students will learn human anatomy, physiology and pathology focusing on the cardiovascular, lymphatic, immune, respiratory, digestive, urinary and reproductive organ systems as it relates to health, disease, and healthcare.
 Upon successful course completion, students entering the healthcare profession will have the skills to learn medical terminology as well as a basic knowledge of the organ system presented in class.